 It’s not about going through the streets looking like Elvis Presley for no reason, its about realizing that even in today’s era, we have access to a wide variety of clothing based on and from previous eras with whom you can develop your own style and feel comfortable.

-With that said, I hope that you found the information here useful.
-Thank you for stopping by Vintage Shape and I wish you luck developing your style.
+With that said, we hope that you found the information here useful.
+Thank you for stopping by Vintage Shape and we wish you luck developing your style.